Top 25 Korean Foods: Loved by both Koreans and Foreigners

 2. 김밥 (Gimbap: Korean Seaweed Rice Rolls)

 Gimbap is named depending on the main filling.
-Tuna gimbap is canned tuna, mayonnaise, sesame leaves, and other vegetables, for example, and there are many others such as cheese, kimchi, and beef gimbap.
+Tuna gimbap is canned tuna, mayonnaise, sesame leaves, and other vegetables, for example, and there are many others such as cheese, kimchi, beef, omelet, or chicken gimbap.

 3. 떡국 (Tteokguk: Korean Rice Cake Soup)